-“That’s what our extraordinary beach is all about in winter,” says Susie Morris.
+“That’s what our extraordinary beach is all about in winter,” former innkeeper Susie Morris said assuredly.
 “You never know what you’re going to see or experience.
 This time of year the beach is not what you expect.
 Walk down the beach and find the unusual, especially at the north end of the beach – the quieter, more reflective end of Tybee Island.”

 On our unceremonious Tybee Island who would expect the creative flair of wonderful Caribbean food, served seaside on triangle plates at North Beach Grill?
 It really is worth bundling up a bit to breathe in the salty air and change one’s pace of life!
 Who would guess Chef George Spriggs’s American fusion recipes are featured in Food Network’s “Waterfront Tables” episode and recommended by Coastal Living magazine?
 North Beach Grill was a THE place to spot Ben Affleck when he was filming nearby.

 Who would guess that the lighted CNN Hero Lanterns were filmed on Tybee Island’s north beach?

 The surf goes in and out year around.
 Visitors and locals find a myriad of shells.
 Birds and shrimp boats dot the horizon.